aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 A [Jupyter](https://jupyter.org/) notebook is a local development environment that lets you interact with Sycamore and experiment with different segmentations to improve the results of processing your documents.
-The [local development instructions](sycamore-local-development-example.md) will walk you through setting up Jupyter or running it in a container, and analyzing a new set of documents.
+The [using Jupyter tutorial](../tutorials/sycamore-jupyter-dev-example.md) will walk you through setting up Jupyter or running it in a container, and analyzing a new set of documents.

-NEED LINKS!

 ## Clean Up